sui-foundation/sui-move-intro-course/unit-two/lessons/6_capability_design_pattern.md

     }
 ```

-We pass in a reference to `TeacherCap` capability object, and consume it immediately with the `_` notation for unused variables and parameters.
-And note that because we are only passing in a reference to the object, consuming the reference has no effect on the original object.
+We pass in a reference to `TeacherCap` capability object and consume it immediately with the `_` notation for unused variables and parameters.
+Note that because we are only passing in a reference to the object, consuming the reference has no effect on the original object.

 *Quiz: What happens if try to pass in `TeacherCap` by value?*

-This means only an address that only a `TeacherCap` object can call this method, effectively implementing access control on this method.
+This means only an address that has a `TeacherCap` object can call this method, effectively implementing access control on this method.

 We make similar modifications to all other methods in the contract that perform privileged actions on transcripts.